Women delivering in safe environments.

 Mothers as Ultimate Game Changers – A touching story

 It’s noon, the sun is high and the air is stifling.
 The heavily pregnant woman has just walked four kilometers under the hot sun to gets to the clinic.
 She immediately sits under the verandah because she is very tired.
 Read more…

 TBAs- and the challenges that mothers go through with them.

 Santo Lakot, 19, from a nearby village in Unyama , arrived in the morning with her newborn baby.
 She delivered her baby in the night.
 She could not make it to the health centre in the middle of the night because there was no means of transport.
 This is her first child.
 Read more…

 The better option – a mother learns about protecting women and newborns from tetanus

-Meet Richard Odokonyero a Village Health Team. at Karin Medical Centre, Gulu
+Meet Richard Odokonyero, of Village Health Team at Karin Medical Centre, Gulu

 Odonkonyero Richard lives in Pongdwongo, Gulu District, in Uganda.
 Odokonyero was selected to become a Village Team member seven years ago, when the local council announced that they were looking for committed members to get training as Village Health Team members… Read more…